duanemalcolm/morphic/doc/mesher.rst

 take or the surface or volume of an object.

-A mesh typically consists of field values, a topography over which they they are sampled and the basis functions used to interpolate the fields over the topography.
+A mesh typically consists of field values, a topography over which they they are sampled and the basis functions used to evaluate the fields over the topography.
 In morphic nodes define field values and elements define the topography and basis functions.